salahbdg/VV-ESIR-TP3/exercises/binary-heap.md

                                   - Random : The elements are placed in a random order but the heap property should hold.
             **Blocks** :
          1. If the heap is empty, it should throw an exception `NoSuchElementException`.
-         2. If there's one element, return that element.
+         2. If there's one element, return that element and leave the heap empty.
          3. If there's more than one element and in a correct order, it returns the minimum element.
          4. If there's more than one element and in a random order, returns the minimum element, but hold the heap property.
     * Method **Peek** :